dalehenrich/filetree/repository/MonticelloFileTree-Git.package/MCGitFileTreeWriter.class/README.md

 All paths inside are strings (git fast-import only understands unix-like paths).

 Paths are local to the root of the repository.
+I don't know if -C would work to make paths relative inside a repository (it could help).